edridgedsouza/KINOMO/README.md

 **Running KINOMO**
-1. Detailed step-by-step instructions/help (in R) for running KINOMO is specified in the **'kinomo_run.R'**.
+1. Detailed step-by-step instructions/help (in R) for running KINOMO is specified in the **'./KINOMO_scripts/kinomo_run.R'**.
 Please use this script.
 2. If there is any error with respect to accessing specific sub-scripts/modules, please provide necessary path-to-file information.

 **Packages required**